 Are there any specific settings or drivers I need to configure for optimal SSD performance after installation?

-Windows 10 should automatically detect and optimize SSDs.
-However, you can check and enable TRIM support and ensure that you have the latest SSD firmware and motherboard drivers for the best performance.
+Windows 10 can automatically detect and optimize SSDs, but to ensure the best performance, check and enable TRIM support, and make sure you have the latest SSD firmware and motherboard drivers.